 Yes, absolutely, and in fact many audiophiles would actively encourage it.
 This is, of course, providing that you do it right and with the proper tools.
 Without the proper tools, it can be all too easy to destroy a record without meaning to.
-The same goes for the way that you clean the record itself, for if you do not clean the record with the requisite care you can very easily damage the disc further than it was already damaged or marred by dust and dirt and grime.
+The same goes for the way that you clean the record itself, for if you do not clean the record with the requisite care you can very easily damage the disc further than it was already damaged or marred by dust and dirt.

 With care and precision, taking your sweet time, that’s how!
 You will want to proceed with caution at every stage, using tools and chemicals specifically designed for the purpose.
-Using any that are not can result in further to damage to a record that is already damaged enough to need cleaning in the first place!
+Using any that are not can result in further damage to a record that is already damaged enough to need cleaning in the first place!
 These solutions are relatively cheap and easy to find online or from your local record store, so do the right thing!
-Gentle circular movements with a dust free microfiber cloth and some specifically formulated vinyl record cleaning solution will have your disc right as rain, provided the problems are only surface level and don’t involve any scratches and the like.
+Gentle circular movements with a dust-free microfiber cloth and some specifically formulated vinyl record cleaning solution will have your disc right as rain, provided the problems are only surface level and don’t involve any scratches and the like.

 This probably is not totally advisable, but it can be done.
-Since this is a far more corrosive solution than any that might be otherwise used for the purpose, like soap or water, you will only need a small amount, so I would advice that you proceed with the utmost caution so as not to further damage your disc.
+Since this is a far more corrosive solution than any that might be otherwise used for the purpose, like soap or water, you will only need a small amount, so I would advise that you proceed with the utmost caution so as not to further damage your disc.